DHS Hurricane 3 | The Ultimate Review

 What Table Tennis Pros Use DHS Hurricane 3?

 Hurricane 3 is incredibly popular among the top Asian players in the world.
-It is most commonly paired with a tensor rubber on the backhand for twiddling, Tenergy 05 being the most popular choice.
+It is most commonly paired with a tensor rubber on the backhand, Butterfly Tenergy 05 being the most popular choice.

 The highest-ranked player using H3 is Wang Chuqin.
-Ranked 14 in the world, he uses Hurricane 3 on his forehand and Tenergy 05 on his backhand.
+Ranked 14 in the world he uses Hurricane 3 on his forehand and Tenergy 05 on his backhand.
 Doo Hoi Kem is one of the few players to use Hurricane 3 on both her forehand and backhand.
-She is ranked 15 in the world.
+She is number 15 in the world.

 In fact, Ma Long, former world number 1, is a user of Hurricane rubbers.
 He uses Hurricane 3 National on his forehand and Neo Hurricane 3 on his backhand.
 We will touch on these rubbers later.

 I find swapping between standard European-style rubbers to be a somewhat plain experience.
-Tenergy, Rakza, Bluefire, all behave largely as you would expect.
+The likes of Tenergy, Rakza, and Bluefire all behave largely as you would expect.
 Making such a swap presents only minor adjustments that do little to affect your game.

 But Hurricane 3, let me tell you, is a different experience altogether.
 Making the switch to a Chinese-style rubber presents a remarkable change that is welcome when searching for a rubber that fits your unique style.
-And fear not, the Hurricane 3 rubber is suitable for all levels of play from beginner through to advanced.
-So anyone can give it a try.
+And fear not, the DHS Hurricane 3 rubber is suitable for most levels of play.
+I’d say from an intermediate level and above.

 I distinctly remember my first time being exposed to H3.
 I was blocking my friend’s loops for a training drill.
 He had sublime form and I couldn’t for the life of me keep the ball on the table.
 After my mistakes reached double figures I simply looked at him dumbfounded and apologized.
 I couldn’t quite put my finger on it, but something was fishy with his loops.
 He smiled and came over to me and showed me that he was using Hurricane 3 on his forehand.
 He’d switched bats for the session and I for one could hardly believe the trouble it had caused me.

 But enough of the personal anecdotes.
-What is so different about Hurricane 3?
+What is so different about the Hurricane 3 rubber?

 The differences start with its speed.
 It is more allround+ / offensive– than a flat-out offensive rubber.
-Differing from most of the most popular rubbers on the market.
+Differing from most of the top popular rubbers on the market.

 Created as a step down in speed from its predecessor, DHS Hurricane 2, it emphasizes improvements in control.
 And it certainly delivers in that department due to its speed reduction.
 What is interesting is how the tackiness affects the rubber’s pace.

-Forlooping, you get the most out of H3’s pace.
-Whilst you do not get a nice catapult effect, you get very spinny loops.
+For looping, you get the most out of H3’s speed.
+While you do not get a nice catapult effect, you get very spinny loops.
 Although with strong strokes, you can still get very good speed.
 Just expect to have to engage a lot more effort than for the likes of Tenergy to reach loop kill speeds.

 On the other hand, for blocking, the tackiness seems to deaden the ball a bit.
 Clinging on before its release, resulting in a long dwell-time and highly controllable blocks.